openvinotoolkit/openvino/docs/security_guide/workbench.md

 ## Run DL Workbench

-Unless necessary, limit the connections to the DL Workbench to `localhost` (127.0.0.1), so that it is only accessible from the machine the Docker container is built on:
+Unless necessary, limit the connections to the DL Workbench to `localhost` (127.0.0.1), so that it is only accessible from the machine the Docker container is built on.

 When using `docker run` to [start the DL Workbench from Docker Hub](@ref workbench_docs_Workbench_DG_Run_Locally), limit connections for the host IP 127.0.0.1.